Vyral/base-template/_posts/2021-03-04-how-mills-roofing-is-helping-our-clients-increase-their-home-equity.md

 youtube_alternate_image: /uploads/03-03_CANALE_YOUTUBE.jpg
 youtube_code: MPj5eJjurEE
 ---
-<center> <iframe width="560" height="315" src="https://www.youtube.com/embed/MPj5eJjurEE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe> </center>
+<center><iframe width="560" height="315" src="https://www.youtube.com/embed/MPj5eJjurEE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe></center>

-<center style="font-size: 18px;"><em>Dan Mefford joins me to talk about increasing a home’s value through its roof.</em></center>
+<center style="font-size: 18px;"><em>Dan Mefford joins me to talk about increasing a home&rsquo;s value through its roof.</em></center>

 <br>Today we’re addressing a topic that we’ve been getting asked about a lot.
 If you want to maintain or increase the value of your home, what are the best improvements you can make?

-Dan Mefford of Mills Roofing joined me to give his expertise on the best way to add and/or maintain value on homes: the roof.
+Dan Mefford of Mills Roofing joined me to give his expertise on the best way to add and/or maintain value on homes: **the roof**.

+If you want to learn more about Roof Maxx or have any other roof-related questions, feel free to&nbsp;**reach out to Dan at (775) 389-7395 or&nbsp;[visit Mills Roofing’s website](https://www.millsroofinginc.com/){: target="_blank" rel="noopener"}**.
+You can schedule a free 30-minute consultation with him today\!&nbsp;

+Bring the coupon on&nbsp;**[this handy list of saving tools](https://northernnevadarealestateblog.com/uploads/DAN%20MEFFORD%20SAVINGS%20TOOLS.png){: target="_blank" rel="noopener"}&nbsp;**with you, which will also give you a 5% discount on the Roof Maxx treatment.

+If you have any other questions for me, don’t hesitate to reach out via phone or email.
+In the meantime, take a look at&nbsp;**[this four-step method for reaching your financial goals](https://northernnevadarealestateblog.com/uploads/FINANCIAL%20GOALS.png){: target="_blank" rel="noopener"}.** I look forward to hearing from you soon.

 **Cited below for your convenience are timestamps that will direct you to various points in the video.
 Feel free to watch the full message or use these timestamps to skip to topics that interest you most:**